Maldorana/Maldorana/README.md

 ## Hobbies and Interests

-- **Running** : I like to start my day with fresh air and a good run
-- **Writing** : I use my imagination to write all sorts of stories after a long hard day
-- **Video Games** : I'm the founder and administrator of a small gaming community where I used to organise online competitive events with 30+ players.
+- **Video Games:** I'm the founder and administrator of a small gaming community where I used to organise online competitive events with 30+ players.
 As a team, we've reached the top 1% of all players for that given game worldwide.
+- **Writing:** I use my imagination to write all sorts of stories after a long hard day
-- **Property investor** : I bought my first property after 2 years of research into the property market and I plan to build a solid and diverse portfolio by the time I'm 40.
+- **Property investor:** I bought my first property after 2 years of research into the property market and I plan to build a solid and diverse portfolio by the time I'm 40.